Limited Scope Of Service Agreements In Everett And Snohomish County

 Unbundled legal services, offered on an as-needed basis, can give you the counsel you need without the cost of full-service divorce representation.

-At Akiona Law, PLLC, we offer legal services according to my clients’ individual needs.
+At Akiona Law, PLLC, we offer legal services according to our clients’ individual needs.
 If you are looking for a family law attorney who can handle your case from start to finish, we can provide that for you, but we are also prepared to represent you in specific issues you’d like addressed.
 This is done through a limited scope of services agreement, which outlines the services you request and the extent to which we will represent you as an attorney.

 When Is Limited Scope Of Service Right For Me?